jgoertzen-sb/pdns/pdns/recursordist/docs/metrics.rst

 dot-outqueries
 ^^^^^^^^^^^^^^
-counts the number of outgoing DoT queries since starting
+counts the number of outgoing DoT queries since starting, both using IPv4 and IPv6

 qname-min-fallback-success
 ^^^^^^^^^^^^^^^^^^^^^^^^^^